Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 * Works with senior management to develop and maintain the Company's security policy and infrastructure. _(PCI DSS 3.2.1 ref 12.4, 12.5.1, 12.5.3)_
 * Works with line management and technical staff to implement Company security policy to ensure understanding, improve effectiveness, and where possible simplify and automate end user procedures. _(PCI DSS 3.2.1 ref 12.4, 12.5.1, 12.5.3)
 * Develops curriculum for and oversees implementation of a Security Awareness Program. _(PCI DSS 3.2.1 ref 12.6)_
+* Oversees development, verification, and implementation of the Incident Response Framework. _(PCI DSS v3.2.1 ref 12.10)_
-* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1.d, SOC 2 Type II ref 1.1.d)_
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1, SOC 2 Type II ref 1.1)_
+* Is a member of the Incident Response Team.

 ### Senior Cloud Engineer